James-Gryphon/Launch-Menu/README.md

 ### How does it work?
 After you add the applet to Xfce4 Panel for the first time, the launch menu icon will appear somewhere on the panel.
 After clicking on it, a drop-down menu will come up.
 If you have Hardinfo installed, the first entry will be “About This Computer”, with a link to that program and a separator beneath it.
 Afterwards, the contents of the Launch Items folder, which is generated in ~/.config, are listed in alphabetical order.

 Desktop files are treated as applications, documents are treated as documents, and folders have submenus that allow you to view their contents.
-Each submenu has an “Open This Folder” item and separator at the top; then analphabetically arranged list of contents.
+Each submenu has an “Open This Folder” item and separator at the top; then an alphabetically arranged list of contents.
 Submenus go two levels deep.
 (More than that and it becomes unergonomic.)

 The applet is automatically configured with a link to Xfce’s Settings Manager.
 It may also contain two special folders, Recent Applications and Recent Documents, which are populated with the latest items you loaded that the system detected.
 ### Are there preferences to set?